 The Stanford Woods Institute for the Environment seeks to advance environmental leadership among Stanford undergraduates and co-terminal students by providing a forum in which a select group of students can meet and network with emerging leaders and seasoned professionals in both the private and public sectors.

 Scientific research provides knowledge that is needed for innovations and breakthroughs for sustainability.
-The Leopold Leadership Program provides outstanding academic researchers with the skills, approaches, and theoretical frameworks for translating their knowledge to action and for catalyzing change to address the world’s most pressing sustainability challenges.
+The Earth Leadership Program provides outstanding academic researchers with the skills, approaches, and theoretical frameworks for translating their knowledge to action and for catalyzing change to address the world’s most pressing sustainability challenges.

 This program helps graduate students and postdoctoral scholars hone their leadership and communications skills to maximize the impact of their research.
 Professional development opportunities include introductions to global leaders from government, NGOs, think tanks and businesses.